 - Tenderness around the neck, shoulders and top of the spine

 - Difficulty with swallowing

-Whiplash can last anywhere between a few weeks to over a year for more severe cases.
+Whiplash can last a few weeks or, in more severe cases, over a year.

 Who can I claim against?